Login Options

 No up-front protection.
 Anyone can access the app and see content.

 There is no up-front option on the app.
 The app is open to the public to view content.
-This option may be combined with either optional login or optional self-registration if you want to encourage the use of networking/social features which are available to those who choose to log in.
+This option may be combined with optional self-registration if you want to encourage networking/social features for those who choose to log in.

 Advantages